Where Do We Come From? What Are We? Wher Are We Going? 1897 by Paul Gauguin

 I have tried to put my dream into a suggestive setting and to interpret it without recourse to literary means and with all the simplicity the medium allows: a difficult task.
 Criticize me if you wish for having failed, but not for having tried . . ."

 Today, Where Do We Come From?
 What Are We?
-Wher Are We Going is considered as the most iconic post impressionism masterpiece, along with the famous Van Gogh night stars painting.
+Wher Are We Going is considered as the most iconic post impressionism masterpiece, along with the famous The Starry Night painting by Van Gogh.